canonical/kfp-operators/tests/README.md

         └── mnist.yaml
 ```

 * `integration/bundles`: contains a set of bundle definition Jinja2 templates that can be passed to the `tox` command to run integration tests against different configurations for the kfp-operators.
-The CI runs the latest stable version of this bundle definition.
+The CI runs the latest stable version of this bundle definition by default.
 * `integration/pipelines`: contains Python scripts that define KFP pipelines, these are used to compile the pipelines files (YAML files inside this same directory).
 These files are used by the test suites for uploading pipelines and creating runs, for instance.
 * `integration/viewer`: contains a set of `Viewer` objects that can be used to test the Visualisation (kfp-viz) and Viewer (kfp-viewer) KFP componets.
 * `integration/helpers`: contains a set of helper methods that are used by the test suites.